amperity/amperity-docs/amperity_reference/source/courier_groups.rst

 .. meta::
     :description lang=en:
-        A courier group defines the frequency at which one (or more) couriers bring data from an external system to Amperity.
+        A courier group defines the frequency at which one (or more) couriers or bridges bring data from an external system to Amperity.

 .. meta::
     :content class=swiftype name=body data-type=text:
-        A courier group defines the frequency at which one (or more) couriers bring data from an external system to Amperity.
+        A courier group defines the frequency at which one (or more) couriers or bridges bring data from an external system to Amperity.

 .. meta::
     :content class=swiftype name=title data-type=string: